-$$0 < P(D = 1|X) < 1$$
+$$0 < P(D = 1|X) < 1 \tag{3.16}$$

 These two assumptions ensure that probability of belonging to treatment group (participating in micro credit) is strongly ignorable.

-I evaluated the quality of the matches used to estimate ATT by using approach recommended by Sianesi (2004) has also recommended an additional assessment of the matching quality which.
-I also undertook the re-estimation of the propensity score of matched participant respondents and matched non-participants respondents.
+The quality of the matches used to estimate ATT was evaluated by using an approach recommended by Sianesi (2004)..
 Good quality matches are those whose covariates are conditioned after the estimation of the propensity score and which are able to balance the distribution of the relevant outcome variables in the treated and controlled respondents (Rosenbaum and Rubin, 1985).
 The matching procedure is said to balance the covariates very well if the pseudo- R^2 after matching is fairly low, and the probability of the F-statistics is not significantly different from zero.